-The first “cheese cake” was created on the Greek island of Samos.
-Physical anthropologists excavated cheese molds there which were dated circa 2,000 B.C.
-Cheese and cheese products had most likely been around for thousands of years before this, but earlier than this goes into prehistory (that period in human history before the invention of writing) so we will never really know.
-In Greece, cheesecake was considered to be a good source of energy, and there is evidence that it was served to athletes during the first Olympic games in 776 B.C.
-Greek brides and grooms were also known to use cheesecake as a wedding cake.
-The simple ingredients of flour, wheat, honey and cheese were formed into a cake and baked – a far cry from the more complicated recipes available today!
+“The first “cheese cake” was produced on the beautiful Greek island of Samos.
+Physical anthropologists excavated cheese moulds there dating from about 2,000 B.C.
+Most certainly, for thousands of years before this, cheese and cheese items have been around, but before this goes into prehistory (that time before the advent of writing in human history), we will never really know.
+In Greece, cheesecake was known as a good source of energy, and there is evidence that during the first Olympics in 776 B.C.
+Athletes were served it.
+Greek brides and grooms were also aware of the use of cheesecake as a wedding cake.
+From the simple ingredients of flour, wheat, honey and cheese, the original ‘cheese cake’ was made.

 BAKLAVA CHEESECAKE RECIPE